Blood of Zeus: Critical response

+Season 1

-The first season received a 100% fresh score on review aggregator Rotten Tomatoes from 21 reviews, with an average rating of 8.14/10.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 100% based on 21 reviews, with an average rating of 8.14/10.
 The website's critics consensus reads, "Reforging Greek mythology as an epic battle royale with slick imagery and sterling voice acting, Blood of Zeus earns a spot on the Mount Olympus of action animation."

-Eric Francisco of Inverse.com called the series "Netflix's best American anime yet", while David Griffin of IGN gave it a 9/10 score.
+Eric Francisco of Inverse called the series "Netflix's best American anime yet", while David Griffin of IGN gave it a 9/10 score.
 In a post summarizing an interview on her podcast with the show's creators, Kate Sánchez argued that the series offers a "nuanced take on anger and how it relates to power" and noted how the series is part of the "continuing trend of adult animation."
 Margaret Lyons of The New York Times also praised the show, calling it, "special and dazzling" and remarked on the series' large-scale storytelling and dramatic scope.
 Thomas West of Yardbarker called the series "one of the more extraordinary recent offerings" of television that depicts the myths of ancient Greece, while Sawyer Grant of Ranker named Blood of Zeus their #1 Greek mythology show.
-In 2023, Devon James of Collider ranked Blood of Zeus second on his list of "ten best shows based on mythology", placing it behind Vikings and ahead of series like Outlander and American Gods.
-They praised it as "one of the most original modern shows based on Greek myths".
+In 2023, Devon James of Collider ranked Blood of Zeus second on his list of "ten best shows based on mythology", praising it as "one of the most original modern shows based on Greek myths".